AppealingApps/appealingapps.github.io/rainy-skies-privacy.md

 If you e-mail me for support, I have access to your e-mail address and any information you include in your e-mail.
 No other personal data leaves your device.

 I collect anonymous telemetry data about your usage of the application.
 No information will ever be linked back to you or your personal information.
-This anonymous data is shared with my telemetry provider ([TelemetryDeck](https://telemetrydeck.com/privacy/))
+This anonymous data is shared with my telemetry provider ([TelemetryDeck](https://telemetrydeck.com/privacy/)).

-If you sign-up for a Rainy Skies subscription, additional non-personally identifiable data will be kept.
+Additional non-personally identifiable data will be kept if you sign-up for a Rainy Skies subscription.
 Your billing information, address, and name are all maintained by the App Store and are not visible to me.
-I will simply get information about whether or not you have purchased a subscription, the term you signed up for and when it is due to expire.
+I will get information about whether or not you have purchased a subscription, the term you signed up for, and when it is due to expire.
 This is all made available to me in an anonymous fashion.
 This anonymous data is also shared with my purchase provider ([RevenueCat](https://www.revenuecat.com/dpa)).

-## Personally-Identifying Information
+## Personally Identifying Information
 Rainy Skies does not gather or transmit any Personally-Identifying Information outside of your local device.

 ## Business Transfers